How many devices can you have on AT&T Fiber?

 If you want to connect more devices without performance lagging too much, here are some useful tips: If you want to connect more devices without performance lagging too much, here are some useful tips:

-- Try increasing your network speed by choosing an AT&T Fiber Plan that offers more speed that is, 500 Mbps or 1 Gbps.
-The extra bandwidth assists to cope with an increased number of devices.
+- Try increasing your network speed by choosing an AT&T Fiber Plan that offers more speed, that is, 500 Mbps or 1 Gbps.
+The extra bandwidth helps to cope with an increased number of devices.

-- Limit single devices’ usage to avoid scenarios whereby a PC downloads a large file or a system updates, and takes up all the bandwidth.
+- Limit single devices’ usage to avoid scenarios whereby a PC downloads a large file or a system update, and takes up all the bandwidth.

 - Whenever possible, always plug directly into the building’s wiring using an Ethernet connection rather than accessing the internet through wireless signals.
 The wired connection is much more efficient as compared to other connection types like wireless or mobile connections.